The perfect Formentera day trip from Ibiza

 1. Arriving in La Savina

-In La Savina, there are places to rent bicycles, electric bicycles or scooters, so you can start your riding adventure around the island.
+Tip: in La Savina, there are plenty of places where you can rent bicycles, e-bikes or scooters, which can make riding around the island more comfortable.

 The imposing “Far de la Savina” lighthouse